gschmutz/kafka-workshop/01-environment/UbuntuLinuxMachine.md

 # (Virtual) machine running Ubuntu Linux

-This document describes how to install the workshop environment on a Ubuntu Machine, which could be running in a virtual machine, either in the cloud or on your local machine.
+This document describes how to install the workshop environment on a Ubuntu Machine, which could be running in a virtual machine, either in the cloud, on a remote server or on your local machine.

 The VM should be configured with at least 8 GB and 4 CPUs.